Tenting Screws in Implant Dentistry

 Advantages of Tenting Screws

-Cost-Effective: Compared to other advanced bone augmentation techniques, tenting screws are relatively economical.
-The price for tenting screws is low, as well they can be reused after been autcolaved.
+⦁ Cost-Effective: Compared to other advanced bone augmentation techniques, tenting screws are relatively economical.
+The price for tenting screws is low, and they can be reused after being autoclaved.

-Versatility: Useful in a wide range of defect types, including complex cases.
+⦁ Versatility: Useful in a wide range of defect types, 3d augmentations.

 ⦁ Soft Tissue Management: Ensuring tension-free closure is critical to prevent wound dehiscence and exposure of the graft or screws.

-Screw Removal: Once bone regeneration is completed, screws may need to be removed either after opening a flap or directly in case the heads are visible throuhout the periost and soft tissue.
+⦁ Screw Removal: Once bone regeneration is completed, screws may need to be removed either after opening a flap or directly in case the heads are visible throughout the periosteum and soft tissue.
+The removal of the screws isn’t that challenging in case they are made of steel because steel doesn’t tend to osseointegrate.